-A couple days ago on Earth, one day ago on Woewyn, Natsuki sat alone in her room.
+A couple weeks ago on Earth, couple days ago on Woewyn.
+Natsuki sat alone in her room.
 Brush in hand.
 Silence folded around her like a soft blanket she couldn't feel.

 Followed immediately by the cold spike of fear.